Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 Longest trip

-Inbound trains reach Busan mainly at Busan Station, with some services also arriving at Gupo Station, Bujeon Station, and Haeundae Station.
-KTX services from Seoul Station arrive in around 2h30m to 2h45m, while SRT services from Suseo reach Busan in about 2h30m.
-Trains from Daejeon arrive in around 1h35m, and services from Dongdaegu take about 45m to 55m on high-speed trains.
-Regional and conventional trains from Ulsan reach Busan in around 1h, while services from Pohang usually arrive in roughly 1h40m to 2h depending on the station and train type.
+Inbound high-speed trains reach Busan mainly at Busan Station.
+KTX services from Seoul Station arrive in around 2h15m to 2h45m, while SRT services from Suseo reach Busan in about 2h30m.
+Trains from Daejeon arrive in roughly 1h25m, and services from Dongdaegu take about 45m to 55m.
+KTX trains from Ulsan reach Busan in around 20m, and services from Gyeongju arrive in about 30m.
+Some conventional trains also arrive at Gupo Station and Bujeon Station, depending on the line and service pattern.

 Visiting Busan